drhadia/drhadia/README.md

 ### About me

-👨‍💻 I'm professional Android developer<br>
+👨‍💻 I'm professional web developer<br>
 ❤️ I love to learn new things and contribute to open-source community.